Who are we?

 Dr. Bloom believes that the simple things in life still make a difference.
 Her work with patients relies on the basic philosophies of naturopathy.
 One must listen carefully, as the patient will tell you what they need.
 Search for possible causes, remove all possible interferences, support and nourish the body, feed the spirit.
 Teach the patients to eat well, sleep well, and live well.

 Dr. Bloom rereads the book Nature Doctors, a history of the nature cure practitioners who founded our profession for inspiration to her own practice.
 She loves to quilt, and is trying to perfect her spelt flour pie crust.
 Dr. Schor and Dr. Bloom are married, and live in Park-Hill.
-They have a daughter, now 16 years old, Sophie Rose, a cat named Beasty and a dog named Poppy who frequently comes to the office to 'work.'
+They have a daughter, now twenty-something years old, Sophie Rose (that's so I don't have to update your age all the time Sophie....
+I just discovered the last time I updated you age was like ten years ago when you were at East!), who is currently working toward a PhD in International Relations here at Denver University.

 Dr. Jacob Schor was born in San Francisco, and raised in a suburb of New York City.
 His eclectic resume includes time as a baker, a meditation instructor, an employee for a corporate food research lab, owner of a pizza restaurant, and telemark ski instructor.
 In the fall of 1987 Dr. Schor attended the National College of Naturopathic Medicine.